John Murray (oceanographer): Awards, recognition and legacy

 Other awards included the Cuvier Prize and Medal from the Institut de France and the Humboldt Medal of the Gesellschaft für Erdkunde zu Berlin.

 He was president of the Royal Scottish Geographical Society from 1898 to 1904.

 In 1911, Murray founded the Alexander Agassiz Medal which is awarded by the National Academy of Sciences, in memory of his friend Alexander Agassiz (1835–1910).

 After his death his estate funded the John Murray Travelling Studentship Fund and the 1933 John Murray Mabahiss Expedition to the Indian Ocean.

 Death

 Murray lived at Challenger Lodge (renamed after his expedition) on Boswall Road in Trinity, Edinburgh, with commanding views over the Firth of Forth.
+This house is now the St Columba's Hospice, a palliative care facility.

 Murray was killed when his car overturned 10 mi west of his home on 16 March 1914 at Kirkliston near Edinburgh.
 He is buried in Dean Cemetery in Edinburgh on the central path of the north section in the original cemetery.